darkFunction/darkFunction.github.io/cv/cv.md

 ### Profile {#profile}

-Developer with nine years of professional experience in building client mobile applications.
+Developer with twelve years of professional experience in building client mobile applications.

 ------